 In England, labour was organized around processing pelts, and The Worshipful Company of Felt-makers was established in 1629 to regulate increasing trade.
-The French and English competed for profits in the new territory, making alliances with indigenous peoples who they depended upon for their supply.
+The French and English competed for profits in the co-called “new world,” making alliances with indigenous peoples who they depended upon for their supply and survival.
 Ultimately The Hudson’s Bay Company, founded in 1670, with the privilege of colonial power endowed by virtue of Royal favour, achieved a monopoly over the land from Hudson’s Bay to the Rocky Mountains.

 The fur trade laid the foundation for Canada’s development, but was devastating to the First Nations’ ways of life.
 The cavalier-style beaver hat, favoured by the early traders, represented the spirit of the times.
 KW